The Nuggets, Spurs And Celtics Have Reportedly Made A Trade

 - The Spurs acquired Jauncho Hernangómez and a second-round pick

-This season, the Celtics have underperformed and are 23-22 in 45 games, and the tenth seed in the Eastern Conference.
+This season, the Celtics have underperformed and are 23-23 in 46 games, and the ninth seed in the Eastern Conference.

 As for the Nuggets, they are 22-20 in 42 games, and the sixth seed in the west.